 Judgment is required to continually assess changing tax interpretations, regulations and legislation, to ensure liabilities are complete and to ensure assets, net of valuation allowances, are realizable.
 The impact of different interpretations and applications could be material.

-(vi) Impairment of mining interests
+(vi) Commercial production